JasonVonKrueger/ESP8266Now/README.md

 I'll use https://www.makeuseof.com/tag/wifi-connected-button-esp8266-tutorial/ as a starting point.

 Actually, maybe I'll make use of the LCD to give feedback....yeah, I think I'll do that.
 Make it return the incident number or whatever.

+I'm using the on-board PRG/FLASH button to keep it simple.